WinVector/Examples/dplyr/dplyrQuiz.md

 Conclusion
 ==========

-The above quiz is really my working notes on corner-cases to avoid.
+The above quiz is really my working notes on both how things work (so many examples are correct), and corner-cases to avoid.
 Some of the odd cases are simple bugs (which will likely be fixed), and some are legacy behaviors from earlier versions of `dplyr`.
 In many cases you can and should re-arrange your `dplyr` pipelines to avoid triggering the above issues.
 But to do that, you have to know what to avoid (hence the notes).

 My quiz-grading priniciple comes from *Software for Data Analysis: Programming with R* by John Chambers (Springer 2008):